Note to investment advisers: women are your future

-NEW YORK, July 10 (Reuters) - When Rachel Smith met with her first financial adviser, he talked to her like she was five years old.
+NEW YORK (Reuters) - When Rachel Smith met with her first financial adviser, he talked to her like she was five years old.

 “Whenever I had questions, he would just say, ‘Forget that and listen to me,'” says Smith, a 35-year-old New York real estate agent.
 “He was an older guy who was very condescending, and saw me as a young, inexperienced woman who didn’t know anything.”